 Problem Statement 1 (Prioritized): Based on historical data, the number of students categorized under each special population continue to increase, thus widening achievement gaps.

-Root Cause: MCMS staff needs ongoing professional development to address the needs of diverse learners.
+Root Cause: Campus needs ongoing professional development and resources to support implementation of the strategies as well as support staff to address the needs of diverse learners.

-Problem Statement 2 (Prioritized): There is a need for an increase in parent awareness regarding the importance of student attendance as the most critical component to the development and education of the whole child.
-Root Cause: Increase of varied communication strategies and approaches that will build an understanding of the correlation between daily attendance and student achievement.
+Problem Statement 2 (Prioritized): There is a need for increased parent involvement regarding student attendance, student learning and mental health awareness as the most critical components to the development and education of the whole child.

+Root Cause: The lack of varied strategies to tie high interest extracurricular and academics events together to increase the understanding of the correlation between parental involvement and student achievement.